choria-io/website/blog/content/post/2022/03/16/stream_replicator_050.md

 view of global node availability can be built without the cost of actually processing node level data.

 ![Choria Fleet Streams](/blog/img/choria-fleet.png)

+Given the above diagram, the Replicator supports:

+ 1. Choria Fleet Nodes publish their metadata every 300 seconds
+ 2. Choria Data Adapters place the data in the CHORIA_REGISTRATION stream with per-sender identifying information
+ 3. Stream Replicator reads all messages in the CHORIA_REGISTRATION Stream
+ 4. Sampling is applied and advisories are sent to the CHORIA_REGISTRATION_ADVISORIES stream about node movements and health
+ 5. Sampled Fleet Node metadata is replicated to central into the CHORIA_REGISTRATION stream
+ 6. All advisories are replicated to central into the CHORIA_REGISTRATION_ADVISORIES stream

 I gave a talk detailing this pattern at [Cfgmgmt Camp 2019](https://www.youtube.com/watch?v=HKnNgZfrx-8) that might explain the concept further.